How to Clean Walls to Remove Scuffs and Stains

-Wash walls painted with latex paint using warm water and a nonabrasive all-purpose cleaner.
+The best way to clean walls painted with latex paint is to use warm water and a nonabrasive all-purpose cleaner.
 Dip a clean sponge in the water, then wring it dry.
 Gently rub the wall.
-Pay special attention to areas that get touched often -- such as around doorknobs and light switches.
+Pay special attention to areas that get touched often, such as around doorknobs and light switches.
 Rinse with a second sponge and clear water.
 Take care not to wet areas around outlets, light switches, telephone jacks, and other electrical connections.
-When scrubbing those spots becomes necessary, turn off electricity at the circuit breaker box.
+If scrubbing those spots is necessary, turn off electricity at the circuit breaker box.

 For stubborn spots, such as fingerprints, newspaper smudges, or scuffs, make a paste of baking soda and water and rub the area with a nonabrasive pad.
 If cleaner (or white vinegar and water) doesn't remove the grime or stain on painted woodwork, wipe the woodwork with a rag dampened with rubbing alcohol.